-Apical, Inc. ("Apical") is planning to operate an Adult-Use and Medical-Use Cultivation and Product Manufacturing Marijuana Establishment in Chicopee.
-This policy and procedure summarizes our Qualifications and Training of Marijuana SOP for our facility in Chicopee.
-This plan is compliant with 935 CMR 500.000, 935 CMR 501.000 and 935 CMR 502.000 ("the Regulations").
+Apical, Inc. ("Apical") is planning to operate an Adult-Use and Medical-Use Cultivation and Product Manufacturing Marijuana Establishment in Chicopee and a Retail Marijuana Establishment in Easthampton.
+This Plan summarizes how Apical will separate recreational from medical operations compliance with 935 CMR 500.000, 935 CMR 501.000 and 935 CMR 502.000 ("the Regulations").

-Apical, Inc. is committed to being compliant with all regulations outlined in 935 CMR 500.000 et. seq. ("the Regulations") and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB") or any other regulatory agency.
+Apical is committed to being compliant with all regulations and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB" or "the Commission") and any other requirements or sub-regulatory guidance issued by any other regulatory agency.